When you add footage, image, and audio files to your video, Clipchamp temporarily saves copies of these files in your browser cache.

 How to locate your files

 7. Repeat this process until all files are located.
-Located files will be added automatically to the your media library and they will appear in your timeline if they were on there before.
+Located files will be added automatically to the your media library and they will appear in your timeline if they were there before.

 What if I can't find my files?